prabh124/Trip-Planner/README.md

 # Trip Planner

-Given a map, this program finds the path that is the most efficient with the least amount of transfers using graphs and DFS to get from the start to the end.
-This path is highlighted by a red line.
+Searches through given maps to find the most efficient route with the least amount of bus changes to get from one point of a city to another similar to Google Maps.
+This was accomplished by utilizing Graphs,  DFS, and Dijkstra's algorithm to complete the path.
+Every edge of the graph represents a street and every node represents either the intersection of two streets or the end of a dead-end street.

+The path is highlighted by a red line

 # Example Solutions